 The increase of children entering foster care due to the substance-use and opioid epidemic is not new in American history.
 Near the end of the Vietnam War, heroin use reached epidemic levels, creating a death rate that was about one per 100,000 people.
 The crack-cocaine epidemic of the 1980s lead to a death rate that was about two per 100,000 people.
 In each of those periods, the child welfare system saw a significant increase in the number of children moved into foster care.

-During these past epidemics, the child welfare systems became completely overwhelmed.
+During these past epidemics, the child welfare and foster care systems became completely overwhelmed.
 Parents who struggled with addiction were often criminalized, and there were few resources available to assist their children and other family members.
 Foster children were often placed in unsafe environments, and once they aged out of the child welfare system, they had insufficient resources helping them effectively transition to adult independence.

 Hope in the form of new federal legislation

 The nation is now seeing a similar connection between parental substance use and foster care placement.
 In fact, it is the fastest-growing reason for removing children from the home of their caregiver.
 In 2016, parental drug abuse was a factor in the removal of a child from the home in 34% of cases – a 6.5% increase from 2012.
 This connection between the opioid epidemic and foster care rates leaves children in a precarious situation, and it leaves child welfare workers under-resourced, overwhelmed, and burned out.